 “Massive-scale MMOFPS with persistent territory warfare on open continents”

 PlanetSide 2 is a massive MMOFPS where thousands fight across open continents with shifting front lines and base captures.
 It stands out for true open battlefield freedom—drive or fly anywhere, join large pushes, and shape territory control in real time.
-The core experience is free and the community remains active, delivering memorable, emergent moments that only a persistent war can create.
-Performance can dip in heavy fights and the learning curve is real, but organization helps.
-It’s a top choice for players who want epic, persistent warfare on giant maps without a paywall.
+I’ve been mid-push when a coordinated squad of 50 flipped a base in under two minutes; that kind of moment only happens here.
+The core experience is free and the community remains active.
+Performance can dip in heavy fights and the learning curve is real, but a halfway-organized squad smooths that out fast.
+A strong choice for players who want persistent warfare on giant maps without a paywall.

 “D&D-licensed MMORPG with Forgotten Realms open zones”

-Neverwinter is a classic D&D MMORPG set in the Forgotten Realms, with explorable adventure zones and familiar locations.
-It earns this mid-list spot thanks to stable servers, lots of free story content, and accessible group play that makes joining dungeons simple.
-The fantasy setting is welcoming, and progression through zones feels natural without needing to spend money.
-Its age shows in visuals and some monetization friction, but the core journey remains intact.
-Best for fantasy fans and MMO traditionalists who want a large, approachable world with years of quests and places to discover.
+Neverwinter is a D&D MMORPG set in the Forgotten Realms, with explorable adventure zones spanning locations any tabletop fan will recognize.
+It earns this mid-list spot for stable servers, a large bank of free story content, and dungeon-finder tools that make grouping genuinely painless.
+Progression through zones feels natural without spending money.
+The visuals show their age and some cash-shop friction crops up mid-campaign—neither is a dealbreaker, but both are worth knowing.
+Best for fantasy fans and MMO traditionalists who want an established world with years of quests already waiting.

 “Voxel STALKER-inspired MMO shooter in Chernobyl's Exclusion Zone”